TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 1/Ephesians 1.15.md

 ---

-For this cause I also, having heard of the faith in the Lord Jesus which is among you, and the love which [ye show] toward all the saints,
+For this cause I also, having heard of the faith in the Lord Jesus which is among you, and the love which you have toward all the saints,